vtexdocs/dev-portal-content/docs/guides/vtex-io/Getting-Started/getting-started-3/vtex-io-documentation-5-definingstyles.md

 ## Setting a default style for all store components

-To set the default visual style for your entire store, you can utilize the `style.json` file located in the `style` folder of the Store Theme app.
+To set the default visual style for your entire store, you can use the `style.json` file located in the `style` folder of the Store Theme app.
 This single file allows you to customize the appearance of your store by modifying the default definitions declared within it.
-With this approach, you can avoid the need to customize individual components on each page.
+This approach avoids the need to customize individual components on each page.

-For example, we can set the default theme background color to blue by changing the `semanticColors` block’s `base` property:
+For example, you can set the default theme background color to blue by changing the `semanticColors` block’s `base` property:

 ```json
 "semanticColors": {